OGGM/oggm/docs/practicalities.rst

    ways, that we estimated to be "small enough"** to justify a minor release instead of major one.
 Unlike the original convention, we cannot always guarantee backwards compatibility in the OGGM syntax yet, because it is too costly.
-We'll try not to brake things at each release, though
+We'll try not to brake things at each release, though.
 3. MAJOR version number increase when we significantly change the OGGM syntax and/or the model results, for example by relying on a new default parametrization.